pypy/pypy.org/posts/2024/05/vmprof-firefox.md

 Unfortunately the vmprof.com user interface is no longer available and vmprof-server is not as easy to use, you may want to take a look at a local viewer or converter.
 Those so far could give you some general visualizations of your profile.
 Those tools did not show any PyPy related context like PyPy's log output (PyPyLog).

-To bring all of those features together in one tool, you may take a look at the vmprof-firefox-converter.
+To bring all of those features together in one tool, you may take a look at the [vmprof-firefox-converter](https://github.com/Cskorpion/vmprof-firefox-converter).

 Created in the context of my bachelor's thesis, the vmprof-firefox-converter is a tool for analyzing VMProf profiles with the Firefox profiler user interface.
+Instead of building a new user interface from scratch, this allows us to re-use the user interface work Mozilla put into the Firefox profiler.
 The Firefox profiler offers a timeline where you can zoom into profiles and work with different visualizations like a flame graph or a stack chart.
 To understand why there is time spent inside a function, you can revisit the source code and even dive into the intermediate representation of functions executed by PyPy's just-in-time compiler.
 Additionally, there is a visualization for PyPy's log output, to keep track whether PyPy spent time inside the interpreter, JIT or GC throughout the profiling time.

 ## Profiling word count

+In this blog post, I want to show an example of how to use the vmprof-firefox-converter for a simple Python program.
 Based on Ben Hoyt's blog [Performance comparison: counting words in Python, Go, C++, C, AWK, Forth, and Rust](https://benhoyt.com/writings/count-words/) we will profile two python versions of a word counter running on PyPy.
 One being a bit more optimized.
 For this, VMProf will be used, but instead of just going with the console output, we will use the Firefox profiler user interface.

 At first, we are going to look at a simple way of counting words with ```Collections.Counter```.